Whether you’re a gallerist, museum curator, interior designer, or art collector,

-However, both are surprisingly easy to make, using only scissors, a tape measure (the last time you’ll need to use it for hanging pictures : ), and readily available supplies.
+They are surprisingly quick and easy to assemble using scissors, readily available supplies, and a tape measure (maybe the last time you’ll need one for hanging pictures : )

-I’ll show you exactly how to make and use them both in my concise online workshop so you can decide which works best for your situation.
+I show you exactly how to make and use them in my concise online workshop.

-If you’re wondering what the best picture-hanging tools are, it depends on the task at hand.
+If you’re wondering what the best tools for hanging pictures are, it depends on the task at hand.